Life at Stanford

 Residents can also enjoy the sporting life, either as spectators or participants.
 To support athletics, the campus houses 1 million gross feet of indoor facilities and 94 acres of outdoor fields, most of which are available to residents for recreation.
 These facilities include four pools, thirty tennis courts, three fitness centers, and a championship golf course.

 The residency experience is more than clinical time, conferences, and studying.
 Stanford has a long tradition of placing a priority on resident well-being, and from the program director to the faculty to the staff of the Graduate Medical Education Office, a strong support network exists to help the transition to a new and challenging stage in life.

 No doubt the easiest way for residents to enjoy days off is to simply step out their door.
-The San Francisco Bay Area is one of the most beautiful and diverse landscapes in the world, and as a true cross-section of so many cultures it offers an open and fascinating experience for everyone.
-Read on to experience some of the unique aspects of our lives beyond the hospital walls.
+The Bay Area is one of the most beautiful and diverse landscapes in the world, and as a true cross-section of so many cultures it offers an open and fascinating experience for everyone.

 Beautiful, natural areas are found in all directions and are close enough to make perfect weekend retreats.
 To the north is Mendocino County with its rugged, romantic coast to explore and its many fine country inns.
 Also to the north, approximately two and one-half hours from Palo Alto , is the famous wine region of the Napa and Sonoma Valleys.
 A four-hour drive northeast will take you to Lake Tahoe with some of the most scenic ski resorts on the continent.
 Directly east is Yosemite National Park , with endless numbers of alpine trails and some of the most spectacular views in the National Parks system.
 Traveling south brings one to Carmel, the Monterey Peninsula and the gorgeous rolling hills and rocky coastline of Big Sur.
 It is no wonder this area is considered one of the most desirable places in the country to live.